qc16/evrynet-node/deploy/testnet/README.md

     ```
 8. Replace all content of `deploy/testnet/nodes/bin/genesis.json` with `testnet.json` (new genesis file just created)

+9. Run the deployment script or to run each node from executable:

+ To deploy using pre-written scripts:
+ < TO WRITE>

+ To deploy by running binary files:
+ < TO WRITE>

+Ex: `deploy/testnet/deploy_by_version.sh /Volumes/Work/Kyber/evrynet-client/deploy/testnet/nodes/data localhost y 1.0-beta.1`
+- `path_to_share_volumes` is a path to folder where you want to share volumes with docker.
+The folder must include nodekey and keystore in each node.
+Ex: `deploy/testnet/nodes/data`
+- `rpc_corsdomain` is a domain which was allowed to call RPC API to node
+- `deploy_explorer` if you wanna deploy explorer, input is `y`
+- `version` is the tag version you wanna to deploy
-** To deploy last code on develop, use this command `deploy/testnet/deploy_dev_branch.sh` with the params explanation in this file.
+** To deploy lastest code on develop, use this command `deploy/testnet/deploy_dev_branch.sh` with the params explanation in this file.
 Ex: `deploy/testnet/deploy_dev_branch.sh /Volumes/Work/Kyber/evrynet-client/deploy/testnet/nodes/data localhost y`